jamesmcm/alma-nv/README.md

 but all of them are based on squashfs, meaning that changes don't persist reboots.

 ALMA is meant for those who wish to have a **mutable** live environment.
-It installs Arch Linux into a USB or an SD card, almost as if it was a hard drive.
-Some configuration is applied in order to minimize writes to the USB and making sure the system is bootable on both BIOS and UEFI systems.
+It installs Arch Linux into a USB, SD card, or image file, almost as if it was a hard drive.
+Configuration is applied to minimize writes and ensure the system is bootable on both BIOS and UEFI systems.

-Upgrading your packages is as easy as running `pacman -Syu` while the system is booted.
-This tool also provides an easy chroot command, so you can keep your live environment up to date without having to boot it.
+Upgrading your packages is as easy as running `pacman -Syu`.
+This tool also provides an easy `chroot` command, so you can keep your live environment up to date without having to boot it.
 Encrypting the root partition is as easy as providing the `-e` flag.

 ## Installation